noBorderCompany/whmcs_payment_module/readme.md

 ## Description

 The noBorder Crypto Payment Gateway for WHMCS is a plugin that allows WHMCS users to accept cryptocurrency payments via the noBorder platform.
-This plugin is developed by Hanif Zekri Astaneh and is provided by noBorder.tech.

 - **Plugin Name:** noBorder Crypto Payment Gateway for WHMCS
 - **Version:** 1.1